OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 .. code::

     state_wait_timeout_seconds: 300

+.. warning:: instance_types section shows us the machines that amazon handles, Ec2 driver will retrieve this kind of information so it's better to not change it unless you are aware of your actions!

 If you were using OpenNebula before 5.4 you may have noticed that there are not AWS credentials in configuration file anymore, this is due security reasons, in 5.4 we have new secure credentials authentication for AWS.
-You can continue storing credentials inside ec2_driver.conf if you are using opennebula region support (see Multi EC2 Site/Region/Account Support section)  and keeps your credentials inside the region field but we encourage you to use the new method:
+With the new method, you do not need to store sensitive credential data inside your disk anymore!
+Instead of this, Opennebula daemon will store the data in a encrypted format.

 After OpenNebula is restarted, create a new Host with AWS credentials that uses the ec2 drivers:

 .. prompt:: bash $ auto

+    $ onehost create ec2 -t ec2 --im ec2 --vm ec2

+.. note:: new option -t is needed to specific what type of remote provider host we want to set up, if you've followed all the instruction properly your default editor should show in your screen asking for the credentials and other mandatory data that will allow you to communicate with AWS.

+Once you have opened your editor you can look for additional help at the top of your screen, we will explain everything in EC2 Specific Template Attributes/auth_attributes section but you could simply follow the given instructions creating at least 3 variables: EC2_ACCESS, EC2_SECRET, REGION_NAME.

+This process may become tedious when you are creating a big number of host, for this reason if you need to speed up the proccess you can create a file template like this:

+.. prompt:: bash $ auto

+    $ echo EC2_ACCESS = "xXxXXxx" >  ec2host.tpl
+    $ echo EC2_SECRET = "xXXxxXx" >> ec2host.tpl
+    $ echo REGION_NAME= "xXXxxXx" >> ec2host.tpl

+We have our "ec2host.tpl" created! we should use it to create host in a faster way:

+.. prompt:: bash $ auto

+    $ ls
+    ec2host.tpl

-    $ onehost create ec2 --im ec2 --vm ec2 --ec2access your_aws_acces_key --ec2secret your_aws_secret
+    $ onehost create ec2 -t ec2 ec2host.tpl --im ec2 --vm ec2

 .. _ec2_specific_temaplate_attributes:

-.. note:: In this step you need to add your credentials in order to get the host working, the new method encrypts your keys and stores the information inside the host template, if you are having trouble with the auth you can always change your keys updating the host atts: EC2_ACCESS, EC2_SECRET.

 EC2 Specific Template Attributes
 ================================================================================